 What is the purpose of The Local offer?

-The Local Offer has two key purposes:

-- To provide clear, comprehensive and accessible information about the provision available; and - To make provision more responsive to local needs and aspirations by directly involving children and young people with Special Educational Needs (SEN), parent carers, and service providers in its development and review. - The schools SEN policy is reviewed by the Governing Body and is available on the school website. - Northumberland's Local Offer is available through the link on the school website. - The Grove School contributes the Local Authorities Local Offer through providing Specialist provision.

-How does a child get a School?

-Parents are welcome to contact School to arrange to visit when they will be given the opportunity to view School and to place at The Grove talk with a member of the School Leadership Team about our provision.
+The Local Offer has two key purposes: To provide clear, comprehensive and accessible information about the provision available; and To make provision more responsive to local needs and aspirations by directly involving children and young people with Special Educational Needs (SEN), parent carers, and service providers in its development and review.
+The schools SEN policy is reviewed by the Governing Body and is available on the school website.
+Northumberland's Local Offer is available through the link on the school website.
+The Grove School contributes the Local Authorities Local Offer through providing Specialist provision.
+How does a child get a place at The Grove School?
+Parents are welcome to contact School to arrange to visit when they will be given the opportunity to view School and to talk with a member of the School Leadership Team about our provision.
 New admissions to our School must have an Education Health Care Plan or be undergoing the statutory process towards such.
 For children living in the Scottish Borders area the equivalent is a Co-ordinated Support Plan.
 Northumberland County Council is the Admissions Authority for The Grove School and parents interested in a place for their child should consult with the SEN Section at County Hall, Morpeth, for initial enquiries contact.
 The Grove School is not able to independently offer a place to any child/young person.
 For children/young people in the Scottish Borders (SB) area the initial step is for parents to discuss their interest in a place at The Grove School with the headteacher of the school their child/young person currently attends or the educational psychologist who is supporting their child.
 Alternatively, an interest can be expressed during Co-ordinated Support Plan reviews.
-Due to the development of new provisions in Scottish Borders, it is highly unlikely that funding would be agreed and as The Grove is a Northumberland School, these pupils are given priority.
-However, if SBs agree to fund a place at The Grove School, the next step in the process is for SBs to contact Northumberland County Council (NCC) to request a place.
-If NCC agrees to offer a child/young person a place at The Grove School NCC will contact The Grove School with the paperwork received from SBs to enquire if we can offer a place.
+Due to the development of new provisions in Scottish Borders, it is highly unlikely that funding would be agreed and as The Grove School, the next step in the process is for SBs to contact Northumberland County Council (NCC) to request a place.
+If NCC agrees to offer a child/young person aplace at The Grove School with the paperwork received from SBs to enquire if we can offer a place.
+What type of placement is available at the School?
+Pupils may attend The Grove School on a part time basis for a Nursery placement (15 hours a week), or on a full-time basis.
+Additionally, the Local Authority may request that The Grove School provide an assessment placement for which there are specific criteria which is managed by the Local Authority.